lukacs-m/PeeCheck/README.md

 ## For testing

-We use fastlane to test the poject and generate the test coverage and documentation generation You can run ```fastlane tests```.
+We use fastlane to test the poject, generate the test coverage and documentation You can run ```fastlane tests``` to execute the tests.

+You can run ```fastlane tests_coverage``` to execute the tests and generate the test coverage.
+The coverage report can beb found in the coverage folder at the root of the project .

+You can run ```fastlane tests_documentation``` to execute the tests and generate the documentation.
+The documentation can be found in the Docs folder at the root of the project.

-This command starts execution of the tests in the project, then trigger the slather tools for the test coverage and finaly executes jazzy to generate documentation
+These commands starts execution of the tests in the project, then can trigger the slather tools for the test coverage or executes jazzy to generate the documentation

-## Documentation

-To review PeeCheck documentation [Documentation](https://github.com/lukacs-m/PeeCheck/blob/develop/Docs/output/).

-## Code Coverage

-To review PeeCheck code coverage [Code coverage](https://github.com/lukacs-m/PeeCheck/blob/develop/coverage/).